ircv3/ircv3-specifications/client-tags/notify.md

 ### Dependencies

 Clients wishing to use this tag MUST negotiate the [`message-tags`](../extensions/message-tags.html) capability with the server.
-Additionally, this tag MUST be used in conjunction with the [`+draft/reply`](./reply.html) client tag.

 ### Format

-The reply tag is sent by a client with the client-only prefix `+`.
+The notify tag is sent by a client with the client-only prefix `+`.
 The format of this tag is:

     +draft/notify=<value>